-- How should you price your products to make best use of your manufacturing capacity, raw materials, storage, and distribution capabilities?
+- How should you price your products (or services if you don’t manufacture) to make best use of your capacity, materials, storage, and distribution capabilities?

 - Who are your best customers?
 Which customers should you cherish to increase both revenues and profits?

 - Which channels are the most effective?
 Where should you focus your efforts?